Now, it is the beginning of a fantastic story! Let us make a journey to the cave of monsters! Good luck!

 Early-Bird Cameo: Mighta/Stoner and Monsta/Beluga (the white-hooded boulder roller and floating purple head respectively) were the main enemies in Chack'n Pop, an earlier Taito game.

 Everything Fades: Items and dizzy-dead protagonists disappear, leaving the eight outward facing lines when it's been left alone.
-The protagonists are later shown to poof away into magic dust, and items into a cloud of dust that quickly dissipates, as shown in Symphony.
+The protagonists are later shown to poof away into yellow sparkles, and items into a cloud of dust that quickly dissipates, as shown in Symphony.
 Maybe it's because the 8 outward facing lines in Bubble Bobble and its remakes as well as the Game Boy games are so ambiguous.

 Puzzle de Pon, developed by the Visco Corporation.
 The game's mechanics are almost exactly the same as Puzzle Bobble.
 The goal for each level was not to clear the board of bubbles, but to release a large "drop token" in the same way you drop hanging bubbles.
 Still, the gameplay was close enough to Puzzle Bobble's that Visco needed to license the game from Taito.

 Puzzle Bobble / Bust-A-Move itself has many clones out there.

 There is one very open level in Symphony after getting the required Plot Coupons where players must carefully bounce on bubbles across certain wind currents from one tiny platform on one side to another on the other side.
 They also have to avoid falling or touching any enemy.

 Round 6 ofPart 2/Junior (Game Boy) starts you off inside a pit with tall walls.
 There are a few spike-filled levels inPart 2 (NES).
 Players either have to jump on bubbles or hold down the bubble button in order to float past these obstacles.
 Problem is, players may not know they can hold down the bubble button...